GHOSCHT/docker-openvpn/README.md

 # OpenVPN for Docker

-OpenVPN server in a Docker container complete with an EasyRSA PKI CA.
+OpenVPN server in a Docker container complete with an EasyRSA PKI CA that works without port forwarding.
+All you need is a [ngrok](https://ngrok.com/) account and a spare [Gmail](https://mail.google.com/) account to send ngrok notifications from.

 #### Upstream Links